intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 ```
 This pass will also set the correct calling convention for the target, and handle calling convention-related function attributes, allowing to call the kernel from the runtime.

-The `subhandler` for the Native CPU kernel looks like:
+The `subhandler` for the SYCL Native CPU kernel looks like:

 ```llvm
 define weak void @_Z6Sample(ptr %0, ptr %1) #4 {